Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

 \subsection{Training procedure}

-{Our approach is a two-stage method and each stage has its loss function.
-These functions are both evaluated using the classical mean square error (MSE) loss.
-In the first stage, the network is trained on a noise-free data set.
-The loss for the noise-free demosaicking stage is}
+The two stages of our method are trained independently, each with its own loss, which are both based on the classical mean square error (MSE) loss.
+In the first stage, the network is trained on a noise-free dataset.
+The loss for the noise-free demosaicking stage is

-{where $F(\widehat{X}_{GBTF}^{i};\Theta_{DM})$ is the output of the demosaicking network to estimate the residual ${R}_{GBTF}$ (see \eqref{eq: model demosaicking}).}
+where $F(\widehat{X}_{GBTF}^{i};\Theta_{DM})$ is the output of the demosaicking network to estimate the residual ${R}_{GBTF}$ (see \eqref{eq: model demosaicking}).

-{After the demosaicking network is trained, we apply it to noisy CFA images (see model \eqref{Eq noisy cfa}) to produce a noisy full color images (see model \eqref{Eq: model noisy fc image}).
-The goal of this stage is to remove residual noise $\varepsilon_{DM}$, then the loss for the stage is}
+After the demosaicking network is trained, we apply it to noisy CFA images (see model \eqref{Eq noisy cfa}) to produce noisy full-color images (see model \eqref{Eq: model noisy fc image}).
+The goal of the second stage is then to remove residual demosaicked noise $\varepsilon_{DM}$.
+Therefore the loss for this stage is

-where $G(\widehat{X}_{DM}^{i};\Theta_{DN})$ is the output of the denoising network, which works as an {estimator of $\varepsilon_{DM}$}.
+where $G(\widehat{X}_{DM}^{i};\Theta_{DN})$ is the output of the denoising network, which works as an estimator of $\varepsilon_{DM}$.

 For training the joint demosaicking and denoising, Gharbi {\em et al.} provided a dataset of two million $128\times128$ images (MIT Dataset)~\cite{gharbi2016deep}.
 Ma {\em et al.} established the Waterloo Exploration Database (WED) with 4,744 high-quality natural images~\cite{Ma2017Waterloo} and Syu {\em et al.} provided the Flickr500 with 500 high-quality images~\cite{syu2018learning}.
 We use these datasets to build our training and test sets.
-Indeed, 100,000 images are randomly selected from MIT Dataset.
-And 4653 images in WED and 491 images in Flickr500 are randomly cropped into 100,000 images ($128\times128$).
+Indeed, 100,000 images were randomly selected from the MIT dataset.
+And 4653 images in WED and 491 images in Flickr500 were randomly cropped into 100,000 images ($128\times128$).
 These 200,000 patches ($128\times128$) constitute our training set.
-Furthermore, 91 images in WED and 9 images in Flickr500 compose our test set.
-During the training time, the patch is flipped and rotated $180^{\circ}$ with a 50$\%$ probability for data {augmentation}.
+Furthermore, 91 images in WED and 9 images in Flickr500 composed our test set.
+During the training time, the patch was flipped and rotated $180^{\circ}$ with a 50$\%$ probability for data augmentation.

-{For training the denoising model} we {start by adding} Gaussian white noise to the CFA images sampled from the training set (see Table~\ref{DN_Kodak} for the standard deviation $\sigma$ of the noise) {and apply the demosaicking network to the noisy CFA images.
-The color images generated by the demosaicking network at each noise level are then used as noisy training set.}
+For training the denoising model we started by adding Gaussian white noise to the CFA images sampled from the training set (see Table~\ref{DN_Kodak} for the standard deviation $\sigma$ of the noise) and applied the demosaicking network to the noisy CFA images.
+The color residual noise images, which were obtained by feeding the noisy CFA images into the demosaicing network, were utilized for training the denoising model.